mistersingh179/bw-dashboard/README.md

   - if too many campaigns this will currently fail
   - if html input is too large this will currently fail
 - amazon affaliates api to get campaigns
+- track if impression was in viewable space
+  - if its below fold, or hidden in a modal etc.
+- generate message should tell us that webpage not found instead of saying status is off

 ## Pending dev ops